Baqend/guide/src/topics/speed-kit/analyzer.md

 * **FullyLoaded** (a.k.a. *Load*): Represents the time until all resources are loaded, including activity triggered by JavaScript.
 (Measures the time until which there was 2 seconds of no network activity after Document Complete.)
 * **Last Visual Change**: Represents the time after which the final website is visible (no change thereafter).

+### Advanced Usage

+If you are using Speed Kit already, the analyzer shows you what Speed Kit is currently doing for your performance:
+On the left, you see how your website would perform after removing Speed Kit; on the right, you see a test of your current website.
+Thus, you can use the analyzer to **validate** Speed Kit's worth.
+But you can also try out new configurations to **improve** your existing Speed Kit configuration!

 <div class="tip">
     <strong>Tip:</strong>
     Customize the analyzer to your desired test situation by switching the location of the client or choosing whether to cache or not.
 You can also provide a comma-separated list of domain patterns to tell Speed Kit which requests it should handle.
 </div>

-### Video Proof

-In addition to the metrics listed above, the Page Speed Analyzer takes a **performance video** of both website versions to visualize Speed Kit's performance edge.
-Through this side-by-side comparison, you can literally **see the effect** that Speed Kit has.

-### Continuous Monitoring

-If you are using Speed Kit already, the analyzer shows you what Speed Kit is currently doing for your performance:
-On the left, you see how your website would perform after removing Speed Kit; on the right, you see a test of your current website.
-Thus, you can use the analyzer to **validate** Speed Kit's worth.
-But you can also try out new configurations to **improve** your existing Speed Kit configuration!